 ABOUT THE AUTHOR

 Peter Macmillan (@pjmcls) is a leading authority on how legal experts think.
-A lawyer and cognitive psychologist, he has pioneered new empirically-based approaches to the analysis and measurement of specialist legal expertise.
-He is the inventor of the Calepr Rating Scale – a diagnostic tool for identifying a lawyer’s level of expertise – and author of the book Unlocking the Secrets of Legal Genius: Measuring Specialist Legal Expertise Through Think-Aloud Verbal Protocol Analysis.
+A lawyer and cognitive scientist, he has pioneered new empirically-based approaches to the analysis and measurement of specialist legal expertise.
+Peter is the Founder & CEO of Meisterline Analytics and author of the book Unlocking the Secrets of Legal Genius: Measuring Specialist Legal Expertise Through Think-Aloud Verbal Protocol Analysis.